apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 Remoting enables Actor systems on different hosts or JVMs to communicate with each other.
 By enabling remoting the system will start listening on a provided network address and also gains the ability to connect to other systems through the network.
-From the application's perspective there is no API difference between local or remote systems, @apidoc[akka.actor.ActorRef] instances that point to remote systems look exactly the same as local ones: they can be sent messages to, watched, etc.
+From the application's perspective there is no API difference between local or remote systems, @apidoc[actor.ActorRef] instances that point to remote systems look exactly the same as local ones: they can be sent messages to, watched, etc.
 Every `ActorRef` contains hostname and port information and can be passed around even on the network.
 This means that on a network every `ActorRef` is a unique identifier of an actor on that network.